isaachowen/mturks_assistant/README.md

 (here, it will be a redundant, messy list of clubs that match a certain criteria with the link to their information page)

 # 5
-The cleaned output files from the Mturk-scrape which is the input of the next Mturk scrape (inserted here by the notebook).
+The cleaned output file(s) from the Mturk-scrape which is the input of the next Mturk scrape (inserted here by the notebook).
 You will need to manually inspect the cleaned output file based on the HITs' scores, and the quality of their output.
 With multiple files they should be manually assembled in a new excel file.
 (here, it will be a list of clubs that match a certain criteria, and the link to their information page)